cameron-hicks/scription/README.md

 - display comments and likes on each scription
 - play synthesized audio for each scription

-## In Progress
+### In Progress

-- user authentication: login and signup (UX and preliminary UI complete; database queries complete; server routes tk; cookies & sessions tk)
+- finish user authentication: server routes, cookies, and sessions for login and signup
 - bug fix: duplicate scriptions being created
 - UX/UI for audio playback widgets

-## Upcoming Features
+### Upcoming Features

 - user folders: drafts and favorites
 - while commenting on a scription, user may fetch that scription, modify it, and share their updated version with changes highlighted